 The Love Triangle

-That gets really complicated, because at least half-a-dozen Dark Ladies have been identified over the years.
+That gets really complicated.
+At least half-a-dozen Dark Ladies have been identified over the years.
 I’m not going there.

 Love Child #1